Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: METHODOLOGY

 \subsection{Location-Based Features and Pairwise-Dissimilarity Scores}

 The deep-learning features and color histograms capture visual appearance of people.
 However, as mentioned earlier, due to the overhead viewpoint and fisheye-lens distortions the appearance of people may change dramatically between cameras.
-This difficulty was observed and addressed by \cite{josh} for the case of overlapping FOVs.
+This difficulty was observed and addressed in \cite{josh} for the case of overlapping FOVs.
 They proposed to use the location of people rather than their appearance for re-identification.
-Their method maps a person's location (center of the bounding box) from a camera's view to another camera's view, and searches for the best location match.
+Their method first maps a person's location (center of the bounding box) from one camera's view to another camera's view, and then performs matching of locations based on distances.
 There are two caveats to this approach.
 First, both images must be captured at exactly the same time by cameras with overlapping FOVs, which is the case in our problem statement.
 Secondly, the mapping of location between camera views requires the knowledge of a person's height.
 The issue of a person's height was addressed in \cite{josh} by developing various distance measures between locations, either based on an average person's height or a range of typical heights.

-{\bf Features:} In this paper, we use two distances proposed by \cite{josh}, specifically the Point-to-Point Distance (PPD), which is computationally efficient, and the Count-Based Distance (CBD), which is best-performing but significantly more complex.
+{\bf Features:} We use two distances proposed in \cite{josh}, specifically the Point-to-Point Distance (PPD), which is computationally efficient, and the Count-Based Distance (CBD), which is best-performing but significantly more complex.

-{\bf Pairwise-Similarity Scores:} It turns out that these distances are not symmetric.
-We compute a symmetric pairwise-dissimilarity matrix from them as follows.
+{\bf Pairwise-Similarity Scores:} Since neither PPD nor CBD is symmetric, we compute a symmetric pairwise-dissimilarity matrix from them as follows.
 We swap the query and gallery designations of cameras, and compute another distance matrix.
 We transpose this matrix and add it to the first one to arrive at the final pairwise-dissimilarity matrix.
 For more details please see \cite{josh}.